-- a) During an MDR review, ideally two years before the SSMs anticipated retirement date, review their recent ministry, and share with their reviewer and Incumbent the nature of their contributions - b) Consult, discern and pray about the style and extent of ministry the SSM can envisage for the next 3-5 years thus, the transition period from being SSM to a holder of PTO - c) Considerer seriously whether ministry in retirement will be largely based in their current parish, or possibly elsewhere incumbent until six months after the date of retirement.
+- a) During an MDR review, ideally two years before the SSMs anticipated retirement date, review their recent ministry, and share with their reviewer and Incumbent the nature of their contributions - b) Consult, discern and pray about the style and extent of ministry the SSM can envisage for the next 3-5 years - thus, the transition period from being SSM to a holder of PTO - c) Considerer seriously whether ministry in retirement will be largely based in their current parish, or possibly elsewhere officially be drawn up and finalised with the incumbent until six months after the date of retirement.
 This will allow a time for reappraisal after a period of rest and refreshment.
 However, an agreement post-retirement is not in any way a 'requirement'.